A warm welcome awaits you at Barnes Baptist Church.

 We are one of eighteen Baptist Churches in the Thames Valley District of the London Baptist Association (LBA)

-www.londonbaptist.org.uk and here in Barnes, for community purposes, we are partners in a local ecumenical covenant
+www.londonbaptist.org.uk and here in Barnes, for community purposes, we are partners in a local church covenant

 As one of the smaller churches in Barnes, intimacy and friendship are two of our specialities, simply because everyone gets to